GaelVaroquaux/website/content/programming/tracking-objects-in-scientific-code.rst

 ####################################

 :date: 2008-12-23 01:26
-:tags: python, scientific computing, software engineering, software architecture, selected
+:tags: python, scientific computing, software engineering, software architecture, selected, joblib

 When I started working in my new field (data analysis of functional brain images), I was surprised to find in our data-analysis scripts what